verilylifesciences/variant-qc/R/PlatinumGenomes-QC/Variant-Level-QC.md

 To instead mark a variant as problematic so that downstream analyses can filter it out:
 * See the [variant update](https://cloud.google.com/genomics/v1beta2/reference/variants/update) method

-To only remove variants from BigQuery only:
+To remove variants from BigQuery only:
 * Materialize the results of queries that include the non-problematic variants to a new table.
 * Alternatively, write a custom filtering job similar to what we explored in [Part 2: Data Conversion](./Data-Conversion.md) of this codelab.